terabitbaci/capstone-lego-inventory/README.md

 so I can confirm the item was added to my inventory, have view options and and accurate list of parts available for a build, and perform actions on my inventory

-// also

-as a logged-in user (code)
-I want to mark (toggled lock icon) a set/MOC/parts as in-use (part of a permanent build) so I can view what is left in my inventory, and have an accurate list of parts available for a build

-// also

-as a logged-in user (code)
-I want to enter a bin number for each part so I can maintain a home storage system for my Legos

 // Show Details (api)
 as a logged-in user
-I want to view the photo and details of each set/MOC/part, and access links to its page (and MOC designer) on Rebrickable.com, and link to the item on my Wishlist so I can learn about the item and see stats on parts and quantities
+I want to view the photo and details of each set/MOC/part, and access links to its page (and MOC designer) on Rebrickable.com, and link to the item on my Wishlist so I can learn about the item and see stats on parts and quantities, and access links to purchase the item

 // Search
 as a logged-in user (api)